ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/facebook.rst

 ------------------------------------------

 To use the Facebook plugin, you'l need to `create a Facebook application on facebook.com
-<http://developers.facebook.com/setup/>`_.
+<https://developers.facebook.com/apps>`_.
 Set the Web Site > Site URL  as recommended, and the Facebook-provided API
 Key, Application Secret and Application ID in the Facebook plugin's settings page in ThinkUp.

 Plugin Settings
 ---------------

-**Application ID** (required) is the Application ID provided when you `create a Facebook application on facebook.com
+**App ID** (required) is the Application ID provided when you `create a Facebook application on facebook.com
-<http://developers.facebook.com/setup/>`_ for use with ThinkUp.

-**API Key** (required) is the API Key provided when you `create a Facebook application on facebook.com
-<http://developers.facebook.com/setup/>`_ for use with ThinkUp.
+<https://developers.facebook.com/apps>`_ for use with ThinkUp.

-**Application Secret:** (required) is the Application Secret provided when you `create a Facebook application on facebook.com <http://developers.facebook.com/setup/>`_ for use with ThinkUp.
+**App Secret:** (required) is the Application Secret provided when you `create a Facebook application on facebook.com <https://developers.facebook.com/apps>`_ for use with ThinkUp.

 **Max crawl time in minutes:** (optional) is the maximum amount of time that ThinkUp will spend crawling a single Facebook user or page.
 This cap is in place for very busy pages or profiles with deep archives which could take hours